Avraham Shapira

 Avraham Shapira (אברהם אלקנה כהנא שפירא; c.
 1910, Jerusalem - 27 September 2007) was a prominent rabbi in the Religious Zionist world.
 Shapira had been the head of the Rabbinical court of Jerusalem, and both a member and the head of the Supreme Rabbinic Court.
 He served as the Ashkenazi Chief Rabbi of Israel from 1983 to 1993.
 Shapira was the rosh yeshiva of Mercaz haRav in Jerusalem, a position he held since Rabbi Zvi Yehuda Kook died in 1982.

 Biography

 Avraham Elkanah Shapira was born to a Jerusalemite family; his father was Rabbi Shlomo Zalman Shapira.
 As a child, he lived in the Jewish Quarter of Jerusalem's Old City.

 In his youth, he studied at Etz Chaim Yeshiva in Jerusalem, later moving to the Hebron Yeshiva, where he studied under Rabbis Moshe Mordechai Epstein and Yechezkel Sarna.
 After his marriage, Rabbi Zvi Yehuda Kook invited him to join Mercaz HaRav yeshiva.
 He corresponded, in his youth, with the Chazon Ish, Rabbi Zvi Pesach Frank, Rabbi Yitzchak Zev Soloveitchik, and Rabbi Isser Zalman Meltzer.

 In 1956, he was appointed as a member of the Jerusalem religious court by Chief Rabbi Yitzhak HaLevi Herzog.
 In 1971, he was appointed Av Beit Din.

+Following the passing of Rabbi Zvi Yehuda Kook in 1982, Shapira was appointed as the Rosh Yeshiva (head of the yeshiva) of Yeshivat Merkaz HaRav, serving alongside Rabbi Shaul Yisraeli.
+For approximately 25 years, he delivered the central weekly Shiur Klali (general lecture) focusing on deep Talmudic analysis.
+Under his leadership, the yeshiva expanded significantly, becoming a major spiritual center and training thousands of students, community rabbis, and rabbinical judges (dayanim).

 Shapira was elected Ashkenazi Chief Rabbi of Israel in 1983, serving alongside Rabbi Mordechai Eliyahu, who was elected Sefardi Chief Rabbi.